procrasti/K666/README.md

 ## 1. Create the environment
 $ . ./k666-env

+This starts the server, but we still have a couple of things to do before the server is ready.

 ## 2. Press control-C to exit

 ## 3. Create the database tables/migrations